MGAPS/mgaps-website/static/teaching.md

 ##### Attending a teaching workshop

 The T-Pulse group (Tomlinson Project in University-Level Science Education) is committed to improving science teaching and learning at McGill.
-T-Pulse organizes free graduate teaching workshops for TAs in science: [http://www.mcgill.ca/tpulse/workshop](http://www.mcgill.ca/tpulse/workshop).
+T-Pulse organizes free graduate teaching workshops for TAs in science: [https://www.mcgill.ca/tpulse/workshop](https://www.mcgill.ca/tpulse/workshop).
 These workshops represent a great opportunity to familiarize yourself with efficient teaching techniques and to address your concerns, especially as a new TA.

 Skillsets ([http://www.mcgill.ca/skillsets/](http://www.mcgill.ca/skillsets/)) also offers teaching workshops through the Learn to Teach (LTT) initiative.

 ##### Rent clickers for your tutorials sessions

-Student Response System (or 'clickers') are wireless devices enabling you to ask questions to students and to collect the answers in real time, which can help creating a dynamical learning environment [http://www.mcgill.ca/tpulse/clickers/](http://www.mcgill.ca/tpulse/clickers/).
+Student Response System (or 'clickers') are wireless devices enabling you to ask questions to students and to collect the answers in real time, which can help creating a dynamical learning environment [https://www.mcgill.ca/tpulse/clickers/](https://www.mcgill.ca/tpulse/clickers/).

-##### Get in touch with the McGill Teaching and Learning Services

-Teaching and Learning Services strives to make McGill a community of people who love to teach and are excited to learn.
-In collaboration with students, faculty and staff, they create engaging environments and provide leadership and support for meaningful educational experiences for all.
-Visit [their website](http://www.mcgill.ca/tls/)!

 #### Resources outside campus